phidatahq/phidata/README.md

 ## Reasoning Agents

-Reasoning helps agents work through a problem step-by-step, backtracking and correcting as needed.
-Let's give the reasoning agent a simple task that gpt-4o fails at.
-Create a file `reasoning_agent.py`
+Reasoning is an experimental feature that helps agents work through a problem step-by-step, backtracking and correcting as needed.
+Create a file `reasoning_agent.py`.

 > [!WARNING]
 > Reasoning is an experimental feature and will break ~20% of the time.
 It is not a replacement for o1.
+>
 > It is an experiment fueled by curiosity, combining COT and tool use.
-Set your expectations accordingly.
+Set your expectations very low for the first version.
 >
-> It will not be able to count ‘r’s in ‘strawberry’ but will count them in ‘supercalifragilisticexpialidocious’.
+> For example: It will not be able to count ‘r’s in ‘strawberry’ but will count them in ‘supercalifragilisticexpialidocious’.

 ```python
 from phi.agent import Agent